mozilla-services/socorro/docs/spec_crashreport.rst

 3. The ``Content-Type`` must be ``application/json``.

-4. The value of this field must a JSON-encoded string of crash report annotations.
+4. The value of this field must a JSON-encoded string of all of the crash report annotations.

+   Annotation keys and values must be strings.

-   Each annotation value must be a string.
-If the value is an object, it must be JSON-encoded.
+   If the annotation value is an object, it must be a JSON-encoded string.
+   Because the annotation value is a JSON-encoded string and it's in a JSON-encoded string, quotes must be escaped in the final field value.

 5. There must be only one of this field.